-Simulation Lab Guidelines The Simulation lab contains highly sophisticated mannequins and equipment.
+Simulation Lab Guidelines: The Simulation lab contains highly sophisticated mannequins and equipment.
 It is important for all users to understand and follow the guidelines that have been designed to encourage professionalism and to insure the usability and care of the space and equipment.

-- Wash hands prior to touching mannequins. - No food or drink in the simulation lab. - Gloves should be worn at all times gloves would normally be worn when caring for a patient. - Mannequins are susceptible to staining; use care when using pens and pencils. - Do not blow in mannequin mouth or manipulate excessively. - Handle mannequins with care, treat with respect, as a real patient. - The simulation lab is considered a clinical setting professional and safe behavior is expected at all times. - Wear scrubs or lab coat, scrub hat and mask as appropriate in the simulation lab.
+- Wash hands prior to touching mannequins. - No food or drink in the simulation lab. - Gloves should be worn at all times gloves would normally be worn when caring for a patient. - Mannequins are susceptible to staining; do not use pens and pencils on mannequins. - o Do not blow in mannequin mouth or manipulate excessively. - o Handle mannequins with care, treat with respect, as a real patient. - The simulation lab is considered a clinical setting professional and safe behavior is expected at all times. - Wear scrubs or lab coat, scrub hat, safety glasses, and mask as appropriate in the simulation lab. - o No electronic equipment allowed in the simulation room.